jacobagilbert/fpv/ZMR250_FPV_TX/README.md

-# Custom FPV Transmitter for ZMR250
+# Custom FPV Transmitter for ZMR250: The ZTX-23

 ### Origins: